eb1/ai-service/README.md

 > [!WARNING]
 > Please note that this is a proof of concept and not for any "real" use.
 There is no authentication / authorization at all, and the CORS settings allow for any domain/port full access to the service.
 Use at your own risk!

+## Seeding the database

+To add some sample data for testing, do the following:

+1. Uncomment out the SQL lines in `008.do.sql` and save the changes.
+2. Delete the file `aidb.sqlite` if it has been generated (it gets generated when you call `npm start`).
+3. Call `npm start` to start the service.
+Note that the file `008.do.sql` is fairly large, and might take a minute to process.
+When it finishes, there should be a single project (Catalan to Español), with a single book (Joan/Juan) that is partially translated.
+There will also be some entries in the KB.
+4. Be sure to re-comment the SQL lines in `008.do.sql` when finished.